/

 Having the URL for components of your application served from your own domain instead of calling out to stytch.com can be a better experience for your users.

-Setting up a custom domain
+Setting up a branded custom domain

 Pre-existing implementation

-If you have a pre-existing Stytch implementation, using a custom domain will change the shape of some or all of your URLs from Stytch's domain, e.g. api.stytch.com, to your domain.
+If you have a pre-existing Stytch implementation, using a custom domain will change the shape of some or all of your URLs from Stytch's API domain, e.g. api.stytch.com, to your domain.

-That means if you have any application business logic, redirect URLs, or SSO Connections that are already set up with Stytch's default domain, you'll need to migrate those to use your custom domain.
+That means if you have any application business logic, redirect URLs, or SSO Connections that are already set up with Stytch's API domain, you'll need to migrate those to use your custom domain.
 More detail in Stytch products which use custom domains below.

 In order to configure a custom domain, there are two sources which you will need to update: